 Who we are

-The group comprises postdoctoral fellows, PhD students, Masters students and undergrads, united by a strong commitment to inventive, high-quality experimental and numerical work in applied aerodynamics and hydrodynamics.
+The group comprises PhD students, Master's students and undergraduate research assistants, united by a strong commitment to inventive, high-quality experimental and numerical work in applied aerodynamics and hydrodynamics.

-We partner with a diverse range of collaborators in industry and academia in the US, Australia and Europe.
+We partner with a diverse range of collaborators in industry and academia in the US, Australia and Europe - particularly with electric automotive and aerospace companies.

 What we do

 We're proud of our ability to apply creative analysis to complicated problems.
-Almost all our projects fall into two main categories: high speed flows with complex shock interactions, and fluid dynamics of maneuvering and flow control at lower speeds.
+Almost all our research projects fall into a few categories: high speed flows with complex shock interactions, fluid dynamics of maneuvering and flow control at lower speeds (both automotive and aeronautical), and research on the science of learning.
 Fundamental work often crosses over to applications in the fields of automotive, aerospace, marine, biological and built environment.

 We usually use a wide variety of wind tunnel, water tunnel and field techniques to complement extensive numerical simulation using RANS, DES and LES.